digital-code-12/The-Last-of-Us-Part-II-fanmade-arcade-survival-game/README.md

 # Additional requirements to run the game

-## The only version that supports MacOS and Linux is v1.3.0 as the game is a .py file rather than a .exe file.
+## Compatibility:

-Below is a list of the requirements to run the game.
+The game is compatible only on windows, however the only version that supports MacOS and Linux is v1.3.0 as the that version of the game is a .py file rather than a .exe file.

 ## Game requirements for v1.3.0: